Manhattan Guardian: Powers and abilities

 The Manhattan Guardian has no superpowers but is a skilled hand-to-hand combatant in excellent physical condition, having been trained in the police force.
 Like the original Guardian, he wears a golden helmet and carries a golden shield as a weapon.

 Other versions

-An alternate universe variant of Manhattan Guardian from Earth-23 appears in The Multiversity and Action Comics as a member of the Justice League.
+An alternate universe version of Manhattan Guardian from Earth-23 appears in The Multiversity and Action Comics as a member of the Justice League.